ChandraStation/CSSA/README.md

 - ### Validators
   - Chandra Station is a validator for multiple Cosmos networks.
 We use a multi sentry node configuration behind a VPN and TMKMS or Horcrux depending on the network specifications. **_All our nodes are deployed on our machines with an exception for networks that are geographically isolated to one region._**
 - ### White-label
   - Our white label solution is extremely selective, only onboarding clients who aim to bring value to the network such as institutional investors and KOLS.
-Our current clients are Ovrclk, Horizon Law, Altcoin Psycho, and Four Moons Capital.
-These clients receive the same infrastructure as Chandra Station, hosted on similarly configured servers.
+All clients receive the same infrastructure as Chandra Station, hosted on similarly configured servers.

 ## Software Development